bert86014/laravel-erc20/README.md

 First, install laravel 5.*, and make sure that the database connection settings are correct.

 ```
-composer require bert86014/laravel-baidu-aip
+composer require bert86014/laravel-erc20
 ```

 Then run these commands to publish assets and config：

 ```
-php artisan vendor:publish --provider="bert86014\BaiduAip\BaiduAipServiceProvider"
+php artisan vendor:publish --provider="Bert86014\Erc20Rpc\Erc20RpcServiceProvider"
 ```
-After run command you can find config file in `config/baiduaip.php`, in this file you can change the install directory,db connection or table names.
+After run command you can find config file in `config/ethereum.php`, in this file you can change the install directory,db connection or table names.

 Configurations
 ------------
-The file `config/baiduaip.php` contains an array of configurations, you can find the default configurations in there.
+The file `config/ethereum.php` contains an array of configurations, you can find the default configurations in there.

-You can find appid/appkey/secretKey, from https://console.bce.baidu.com/ai/